YardQuit/apprendo/README.md

 ### 1. YubiKey
 You can use your YubiKey as an additional factor of sudo authentication.<br>
-YubiKey Registration:<br>
-Follow the below instructions to complete the registration process.
+YubiKey Registration: Follow the below instructions to complete the registration process.
 ```bash
 # Insert your YubiKey into a compatible USB port on your computer.
 ykpamcfg -2